Inspire Summer Studentships

 Eligibility

-- Registered (at the time of application) as a full-time student in a bachelor’s degree program, excluding professional undergraduate degree programs (MD, DDS, BScN, PharmD, etc…), at a Canadian university
+- must be registered (at the time of application) as a full-time student in a bachelor’s degree program at the University of Toronto, excluding professional undergraduate degree programs (MD, DDS, BScN, PharmD, etc.)

-- Will have completed their third year of an undergraduate program by April 2024
+- will have completed their third year of an undergraduate program by April 2025

-- Intend to re-register for full-time undergraduate studies in September 2024
+- must intend to re-register for full-time undergraduate studies in September 2025

-Priority will be given to applicants who have not previously received an Inspire Summer Studentship and/or who do not hold other similar awards (ie. NSERC Undergraduate Summer Research Awards or University of Toronto Excellence Award or Undergraduate Research Opportunity Program) at the time of application.
+Priority will be given to applicants who have not previously received an Inspire Summer Studentship and/ or who do not hold other similar awards (NSERC Undergraduate Summer Research Awards or University of Toronto Excellence Award or Undergraduate Research Opportunity Program) at the time of application.

 Value and Duration

-The EPIC Inspire Summer Studentship will provide $7,500, paid to the supervisor, to support the payroll for the summer student for a 12- to 16-week term.
-The supervisor may supplement this award to increase the support level and/or extend the work term if desired.
-Inspire Summer Studentships are non-renewable.
+The EPIC Inspire Summer Studentship will provide 12,000 CAD, paid to the supervisor, to support the payroll for the summer student for a 12-16-week term.
+The supervisor may supplement this award, if desired.
+EPIC Inspire Summer Studentships are non-renewable.
 Recipients will have priority access to EPIC workshops, networking events and training courses for one year following the receipt of their studentship.

 Awardee Responsibilities